Home | Send Feedback | Share on Bluesky |

 import formatRelative from 'date-fns/formatRelative';

-const result = formatRelative(new Date(2018, 0, 4), new Date(2018, 0, 8));
+let result = formatRelative(new Date(2018, 0, 4), new Date(2018, 0, 8));

 //last Thursday at 12:00 a.m.

-const result = formatRelative(new Date(2018, 0, 7), new Date(2018, 0, 8));
+result = formatRelative(new Date(2018, 0, 7), new Date(2018, 0, 8));

 //yesterday at 12:00 a.m.

-const result = formatRelative(new Date(2018, 0, 9), new Date(2018, 0, 8));
+result = formatRelative(new Date(2018, 0, 9), new Date(2018, 0, 8));

 //tomorrow at 12:00 a.m.

-const result = formatRelative(new Date(2018, 0, 10), new Date(2018, 0, 8));
+result = formatRelative(new Date(2018, 0, 10), new Date(2018, 0, 8));

 //Wednesday at 12:00 a.m.

-const result = formatRelative(new Date(2018, 0, 20), new Date(2018, 0, 8));
+result = formatRelative(new Date(2018, 0, 20), new Date(2018, 0, 8));

 //01/20/2018

-To use a translation, you need to import the locale object
+To use a translation, you need to import the locale object.

 import fr from 'date-fns/locale/fr';